Businesses may contact the City of Irvine's recycling program for free compliance assistance

 AB 1826 phases in requirements on businesses over time, based on weekly amounts and types of waste produced.

-Currently: Businesses generating four (4) cubic yards of organic waste per week must arrange for organic waste recycling services.
+Currently: Businesses generating two (2) cubic yards of solid waste per week must arrange for organic waste recycling services.
+Small volume generators might qualify for exemption please submit request to email@example.com.

-January 1, 2019: Businesses generating four (4) cubic yards or more of any type of commercial solid waste per week must arrange for organic waste recycling services.
+September 15, 2020: Businesses generating two (2) cubic yards or more of any type of commercial solid waste per week must arrange for organic waste recycling services.